Common Core Undergraduate Research Opportunities

 The Common Core takes “research” as any set of practices that formalizes, however modestly, a set of questions that move you more deeply into your own curiosity and into greater knowledge of how the world operates.
 This encompasses a wide range of fields from the arts through the humanities, social sciences, law, and the range of the different physical and natural sciences.

-We also encourage research organized around any of the UN’s Sustainable Development Goals (https://sdgs.un.org/goals).
+We also encourage research organised around any of the UN’s Sustainable Development Goals (https://sdgs.un.org/goals).

 - Create or inflect new knowledge, explore your deepest questions, build the skills and networks useful for your future.

 - Work across disciplines, cultures, and social sectors.

 - Build a local, regional, and international network of friends to enhance your own career plans.